ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 ### Q &amp; A

-What gave you the inspiration to make it a papercraft visually-styled game
+What gave you the inspiration to make it a papercraft visually-styled game?

 *It actually started as a graphics bug, where our charaters were flatfaced, and our designers really liked the idea.*